top of page

 THE SECRET "LOST WEEKEND" BEATLES SESSION TAPES

-There were two other items in the list that have become truly legendary--master tapes recorded by Roy at the L.A.
+There were two other items in the list that have become truly legendary—master tapes recorded by Roy at the L.A.
 Record Plant during John Lennon's infamous 1973 "lost weekend."
 Few impromptu bands in the history of rock have been more illustrious than the band on these recordings.
-It was, for one thing, the closest thing to an actual Beatles reunion since their 1970 breakup.
-Joining John Lennon.
-Paul McCartney and Ringo Starr in the studio were Stevie Wonder, Mick Jagger, and drummer, Jim Keltner.
+Joining John Lennon and Paul McCartney in the studio were Stevie Wonder, drummer Jim Keltner, John's companion May Pang, and others whose presence cannot be verified.

 Roy never made copies of these tapes.
 Concerned for their safekeeping, he entrusted them to me.
 I took the tapes home after listening to them in the studio and placed them safely in my bedroom closet.
 I made no safety copies, either.